• Skip to primary navigation

 It is crucial to record the loading as part of the IR inspection, but care should be taken that it is the steady-state load.
 Wait 45 minutes after a load change before measuring.

-Do not perform thermographic surveys at low load in windy conditions.
+Do not perform thermographic surveys at low loads in windy conditions.

 Hitting the bullseye - evaluating the results of your thermal analysis program